How does the legal system work in Australia?

 - You would use this court to obtain straightforward orders about children where you and your partner agree about the arrangements for your children.

-- This court can hear your application more quickly than the Family Court of Australia or Federal Magistrates Court.
+- This court can hear your application more quickly than the family law courts.

-- You should also use this court when the nearest Family Court of Australia is located far away.
+- You should also use this court when the nearest family law courts are located far away.

-- If you and your partner can’t agree about arrangements for your children, the magistrates court might transfer your case to the Family Court of Australia or Federal Magistrates Court.
+- If you and your partner can’t agree about arrangements for your children, the magistrates court might transfer your case to the family law courts.

 - The person who makes the decisions is a magistrate (called “Your Honour”).

-When do I go to the Federal Magistrates Court?
+When do I go to the family law courts?

-- This court will try to help parties reach an agreement before having a final trial.
+- The courts will try to help parties reach an agreement before having a final trial.

-- This court may have registrars and judges (called “Your Honour”) who make decisions.
+- The courts have registrars and judges (called “Your Honour”) who make decisions.

-What do I need to do before I start family law court proceedings?
+What do I need to do before I start family law proceedings?

 When do I go to the High Court of Australia?